dotnet/EntityFramework.Docs/entity-framework/core/get-started/index.md

 EF Core can also [reverse engineer](../managing-schemas/scaffolding.md) a model from an existing database.

-Tip: In a real app, you put each class in a separate file and put the [connection string](../miscellaneous/connection-strings.md) in a configuration file or environment variable.
-To keep the tutorial simple, everything is contained in one file.
+Tip: In a real app, you put the [connection string](../miscellaneous/connection-strings.md) in a configuration file or environment variable.
+To keep the tutorial simple, connetion string is contained in one file.

 ## Create the database